teaksoon/libsk_oled/README.md

 ------

-How to install this library into Arduino IDE Software ?
+How to install this library into the Arduino IDE Software ?
 ---
 1. Find [Arduino User Program Folder] from the Arduino IDE Software,
 - "File | Preferences | Sketchbook Location: [Arduino User Program Folder]"